Radseq/Gold-Chat/README.md

 Gold-Chat its a communicator which allow ppl to talk in 3 diffrent ways(Global channel, Own channel, private) using asynchronous sockets, and mysql. <br />
 Serwer is manage connections, querys etc with DataBase. <br />
-I write this program to increase my programming skill, have a fun, satisfaction and i do realize with that.
-It's probably very bad written! :D.
+I write this program to increase my programming skill, have a fun, satisfaction.

 ### Features